 - Congestion: In addition to a runny nose, your inflamed sinuses may likely restrict your ability to breathe through your nose and affect your ability to smell or taste as normal.
 Your face may also begin to feel full.

 - Fatigue: Sinusitis patients typically feel tired and achy.
 Getting plenty of rest and drinking lots of fluids can help to combat this symptom and get you on the road to recovery more quickly.

 - Long lasting symptoms: While many of the symptoms of a sinus infection and a cold are similar, cold symptoms will usually subside within 10 days.
 If you have what feels like a cold for more than two weeks, there is a good chance you have a sinus infection.

 Suffer from Chronic Sinusitis?

 While acute sinusitis can last for up to four weeks, subacute and chronic sinusitis can last 12 weeks or more, sometimes persisting for months if not years.
 If your life has been disrupted by debilitating chronic sinusitis, a balloon sinuplasty may be the source of relief you need.
-Having successfully treated thousands of patients with chronic allergy and sinus problems, our knowledgeable and skilled doctors at South Florida Sinus and Allergy center can provide the high standard of care you need to improve your quality of life.
+Having successfully treated thousands of patients with chronic allergy and sinus problems, our knowledgeable and skilled doctors at Florida Sinus & Snoring Specialists can provide the high standard of care you need to improve your quality of life.
 To learn more about our Fort Lauderdale, FL sinusitis and sinuplasty treatments, dial (954) 883-9449 or contact us online today.